The glyptodon may seem like just a big armadillo, but it was the size of a car and could crush early humans with its clubbed tail.

 Though no match for the glyptodon’s strength and size, humans were able to outsmart these animals and sometimes hunt them.

 Although their backs and tails were strong and sturdy, their underbellies were soft.
-If a hunting group could turn a glyptodon over onto its back, they could throw sharp spears into the animal’s underside to kill it.
-That is, only if they avoided the spiked tail and if they prevented the creature from curling into the world’s largest medicine ball.
+If a hunting group could turn a glyptodon over onto its back, they could throw sharp spears at the animal’s underside to kill it.
+That is, if they avoided the spiked tail and if they prevented the creature from curling into the world’s largest medicine ball.

 Yes, these creatures were so large that the shells of the dead could serve as makeshift shelters for early humans.
 Imagine our ancestors huddling under a giant armadillo shell during intense tropical rainstorms or fierce blizzards.